samiulislamrohan/Meal-Management-System/README.md

 [Meal Management v1.1.exe]: https://drive.google.com/file/d/1ctNgqNEPQA25RHuHgf9aWVWs4c9L--4-/view?usp=sharing

 #### Project Background
 In university Object Oriented Programming 1 course, We were assigned to create a Desktop Application using Java technology.
 In that course, We created the Meal Management application.
-Our goal was to solve bachelors Meal Management problem & make it automated via the desktop application.
+Our goal was to solve bachelors Meal Management process & make it automated via the desktop application.